Throttle vs Pedal-Assist E-Bikes

 Recreational riders who want some fresh air but not a requirement to pedal

 Pedal assist electric bikes, also called pedelecs, amplify the rider's own pedal power with a boost from the compact electric motor.
 Riders can toggle between different levels to adjust their desired speed and effort.
-The smooth combination of pedaling and ebike assist preserves a natural-feeling ride that’s similar to traditional bikes.
+The smooth combination of pedalling and e-bike assist preserves a natural-feeling ride that’s similar to traditional bikes.

 Longer range